Tesla can now sell electricity to Texans

 AUSTIN (KXAN) — The Public Utility Commission of Texas has approved an application from Tesla Energy Ventures, LLC, to be able to provide retail electricity “throughout the area served by the Electric Reliability Council of Texas (ERCOT),” according to the application.

-The company first filed it’s application on August 16.
-In it, the company says it will target current Tesla customers through its mobile app and Tesla’s website.
+The company first filed its application on Aug.
+16. In it, the company says it will target current Tesla customers through its mobile app and Tesla’s website.

 “In addition to the Tesla mobile application and Tesla website, the applicant’s existing Tesla Energy Customer Support organization will be trained to provide support and guidance to customers in customer acquisition efforts,” the application reads.